RamyaPrakashPT/Knowledge-Discovery-In-Databases/README.md

 <p><img src="img/Model_Incident_Rate1.png"></p>

-<p>According to the Lasso regression results above, the following variables all have coefficients with very small magnitude: Confirmed, People_Tested, POPESTIMATE2019, and TotalArea_SqMi.
+<p>According to the Lasso regression results above, the following variables all have coefficients with very small magnitude: <i>Confirmed, People_Tested, POPESTIMATE2019, and TotalArea_SqMi</i>.
 This supports our suspicion that variables which normalize for things like population size or land area (such as Testing_rate or Population_Density respectively) will be more useful than their raw-count versions. </p>

 <p>Now performing Lasso Regression on only the variables we want to use in the model.</p>